This article talks about a feature of our Accurx Desktop toolbar.

 3. How can I resize an attachment?

 If you need to keep the images within a file, this article can help Reduce the file size of a picture in Microsoft Office

 If you are using Microsoft word, save using .docx wherever possible as this is usually smaller than .doc

-If you are exporting a document to PDF, you should have an option to optimize the file size.
-Choose lower quality images for a smaller file size.
+If you are exporting a document to PDF, you should have the option to optimize the file size.
+Choose lower-quality images for a smaller file size.

 4. How long is it available for (before no longer downloadable)?

 The document is accessible for 28 days.
 The patient's text explains this.

 5. Can it be downloaded multiple times, or only once?

 6. How long does Accurx host the file, before it is deleted (data retention)?